whizkydee/atom-material-palenight-syntax/README.md

 [3]: https://atom.io/themes/one-dark-ui

 ## Wanna Contribute?
 Feel free to report [here](https://github.com/whizkydee/material-palenight-syntax/issues) any suggestions or irregular syntax highlighting of this theme with an attached screenshot or source file where necessary.
+Also, contributions to the codebase are very much welcome.

 ## License
 This theme is released under the [MIT License](https://github.com/whizkydee/atom-material-palenight-syntax/blob/master/LICENSE.md).